BernardYuan/MMUinC/README.md

 #Low Sir's real homework of Week11
-## The Single Clock CPU is for Week12
+#### The Single Clock CPU is actually for Week12

-###Basics
-1. use for memory pieces for storage

-  - so that the byte aligned memory can be more flexible
-2. bitshift according to the address

-  - how to combine the bytes together to make words and halfwords
+###Finished Parts
+* Small Endians for word memory, halfword memory and byte memory. including the Multi-Memory situation.
+* The instructions that are finished are:
+  * lw, lh, lb, sw, sh, sb

 ### Parts to be done:
-1. Possible overflow at the border when calculating the address

-  - The warning should be added
+* Big Endians for what mentioned above.

+* Debug those parts.

+###Note
+* The byte and halfword memories are relatively stable.
+While for the word bytes, some inductions are used to simplify the code, which makes the code more brief, while is not debugged yet.